-1. CSHOs will establish the presence of lead, crystalline silica, asbestos, styrene, and/or isocyanates by using material safety data sheets, material inventories, and material purchase orders regarding materials used during the process.
-Interviews with management officials and employees associated with the lead, crystalline silica, asbestos, styrene, and/or isocyanate-producing operations may also be needed to determine if the SEP chemical is present.
+1. CSHOs will establish the presence of lead, chromium (VI), crystalline silica, asbestos, and/or isocyanates by using material safety data sheets, material inventories, and material purchase orders regarding materials used during the process.
+Interviews with management officials and employees associated with the lead, chromium (VI), crystalline silica, asbestos, and/or isocyanate-producing operations may also be needed to determine if the SEP chemical is present.
 2. If the company headquarters are located in another state, the CSHO will attempt to obtain the above information.
 The CSHO will document each attempt to obtain information and the information obtained.
-3. If a site turns out to be located within the jurisdiction of another Field Office, a referral will be made to that Field Office according to current procedures.
-Information obtained from the employer's headquarters will be shared with any other Field Office having an active site.
-4. The Assistant Director and the Bureau Chiefs of Compliance in consideration of site information will determine the number of inspections conducted under this SEP.
+3. If a site turns out to be located within the jurisdiction of another field office, a referral will be made to that field office according to current procedures.
+Information obtained from the employer's headquarters will be shared with any other field office having an active site.
+4. The assistant director and the bureau chiefs of compliance in consideration of site information will determine the number of inspections conducted under this SEP.
 5. CSHOs will conduct personal monitoring and collect wipe samples as appropriate to document exposures.
-(See OSHA Instruction TED 1-0.15A.)
+See OSHA Instruction TED 1-0.15A.
+(TED 01-00-015.)